FrankyCode/flutter-wordpress-api/README.md

 - [ ] Create Documentation of how this project was created

 ## Custom Plugin Wordpress

 For the next versions is necesary install the Custom Plugin, because I'm use custom endpoints for consume the API.
 This plugin is very basic and of course is not perfect but I created with my little bit experience in PHP and I'm very happy with the result.

 - [Gist for plugin](https://gist.github.com/FrankyCode/8255e5a3da223c56666125d4d0808194)

+### How to Use?

+- 1º Download the plugin for Gist
+- 2º Go to your folder htdocs\wp-content\plugins inside in your Wordpress
+- 3º Create a folder for contain the plugin for example wl-test
+- 4º Copy inside this folder the file wl-api.php
+- 5º Go to dashboard > Plugins > Installed Plugins > Custom Api > Activate
+- 6º Done ^_^

+Now you can use the custom Routes/endpoints for consume the data for example posts.
+Be carefull if you use this plugin in productions because if you need to ovewrite or changes the file, you needed desactivate first before to changes.

 ## Documentation of WordPress API